 Choosing engineered hardwood flooring will provide you and your family with generations of durability and beauty.
 The endurance achieved from the use of this material is worth the investment.
-Adding hardwood flooring to your home, made from real wood, improves market value.
+Adding wood flooring to your home, made from real hardwood, improves market value.
 Engineered hardwood is available in a range of grades, finishes, textures, and species to help create a space that works for you and your family.
-Before you can work with the new hardwood flooring, you’ll need to hire a trusted contractor.
-You can work with them on how to estimate hardwood flooring costs.
+Before you can work with the new engineered hardwood flooring, you’ll need to hire a trusted contractor.
+You can work with them on how to estimate wood flooring costs.

 Existing Floors and Subflooring

 The current flooring and subflooring will play a critical role in the estimate.
 The contractors will evaluate there moval of any existing flooring and the integrity of your subflooring.
 Removing the flooring yourself will help cut costs, but the flooring retailer’s installer will have the resources to quickly remove the floor and efficiently dispose of the waste.

 Subflooring needs to be in good working condition, free from moisture, warping, and cracks before the engineered hardwood can be installed.
 It should also be flat and structurally sound.
 One of the many benefits of engineered hardwood floors are that they can be directly installed over concrete, plywood, and some existing flooring.

 The more complicated the removal of the existing floor and the subfloor’s preparation, the more expensive this portion of the quote will be.
 Sometimes, floating engineered hardwood flooring over the existing substrate serves as a cost-effective alternative to removing the existing floor.
 Just keep in mind, not all types of flooring can be installed this way.